Analog Science Fiction and Fact: Post-war years

 In the late 1940s, both Thrilling Wonder and Startling Stories began to publish much more mature fiction than they had during the war, and although Astounding was still the leading magazine in the field, it was no longer the only market for the writers who had been regularly selling to Campbell.
 Many of the best new writers still broke into print in Astounding rather than elsewhere.
 Arthur C. Clarke's first story, "Loophole", appeared in the April 1946 Astounding, and another British writer, Christopher Youd, began his career with "Christmas Tree" in February 1949.
 Youd would become much better known under his pseudonym "John Christopher".
 William Tenn's first sale, "Alexander the Bait", appeared in May 1946, and H. Beam Piper's "Time and Time Again" in the April 1947 issue was his first story.
 Along with these newer writers, Campbell was still publishing strong material by authors who had become established during the war.
 Among the better-known stories of this era are "Vintage Season", by C.L.
 Moore (under the pseudonym Lawrence O'Donnell); Jack Williamson's story "With Folded Hands"; The Players of Null-A, van Vogt's sequel to The World of Null-A; and the final book in E.E.
 Smith's Lensman series, Children of the Lens.

 In the November 1948 issue, Campbell published a letter to the editor by a reader named Richard A. Hoen that contained a detailed ranking of the contents of an issue "one year in the future".
-Campbell went along with the joke and contracted stories from most of the authors mentioned in the letter that would follow the Hoen's imaginary story titles.
+Campbell went along with the joke and contracted stories from most of the authors mentioned in the letter that would follow Hoen's imaginary story titles.
 One of the best-known stories from that issue is "Gulf", by Heinlein.
 Other stories and articles were written by some of the most famous authors of the time: Asimov, Sturgeon, del Rey, van Vogt, de Camp, and the astronomer R. S. Richardson.